Poirazi-Lab/DendroTweaksApp/app/docs/source/tutorials/tutorial_quickstart.rst

 .. warning::

-    Note that the parameters stored withing the mechanisms are the default values from the MOD files.
+    Note that the parameters stored within the mechanisms are the default values from the MOD files.
     The actual values of the parameters used for the simulation are stored in the model object!

 We can see the parameters of the mechanisms in the model with the :code:`params` attribute.